Eric-Guo/wechat/README.md

 There is official [weui](https://github.com/weui/weui), which corresponding Rails gems called [weui-rails](https://github.com/Eric-Guo/weui-rails) available, if you prefer following the same UI design as wechat.

+There is a more complete [wechat-starter](https://github.com/goofansu/wechat-starter) demo available, even include the payment SDK feature.

 ## Installation

 Using `gem install`